 Yuraygir Coastal Walk

 The Yuraygir Coastal walk traverses the largest strip of Coastal National Park in NSW.
-Located between Yamba and Coffs Harbour, the track is known for its coastal emu habitat and is a significant site for the Yaegl People, first nations owners of the area.
-The hike offers views from spectacular cliffs, pristine beaches and picturesque lakes.
+Located between Yamba and Coffs Harbour, the track is a significant site for the Yaegl People, first nations owners of the area.
+The hike is known for its coastal emu habitat and offers spectacular cliffs, pristine beaches and picturesque lake views.